hal/berg/CONTRIBUTING.md

 When developing in Cypress, you need to understand two different JavaScript runtimes

-* The one Cypress bundles into the browser under test
+- The one Cypress bundles into the browser under test
-* System wide JavaScript
+- System wide JavaScript

 Since using TestContainers to launch containers shouldn't be bundled into browser under test, starting the WildFly container is being done using Cypress arbitrary Node code running handle - [`cy.task`](https://docs.cypress.io/api/commands/task), use

 ```
 cy.startWildFlyContainer
 ```

 method, which is a wrapper for

 ```
 cy.task("start:wildfly:container")
 ```

 to start the container.
+Note that despite starting the web server being marked as an anti-pattern, starting the WildFly server clean has its benefits in terms of a clean environment per test and also it introduces means for test parallelization (we know what we're doing :slightly_smiling_face:).
 This method/task also automatically sets the deployed HAL container endpoint in the `allowed-origins` attribute.
 Both of the approaches would return the management endpoint of the deployed WildFly instance.

 ### Communicating with WildFly management interface

 Communication with the WildFly management interface is also being done using Cypress task, `execute:cli` to be precise.
 A better example of running `/system-property=to-add:add(value=myVal)` in JBoss CLI in Berg using `cy.task` would be

 ```
 cy.task("execute:cli", {
       managementApi: `${managementEndpoint}/management`,